pamruta/AutoML/README.md

 		python3 Detect-Cartoon.py VIDEO PROJECT_ID MODEL_ID

-	This script takes Auto-ML Project ID and Model ID as input parameters.
-	Once the model is trained and deployed in Google Cloud, simply pass the project and model IDs to run this script.
+	In addition to input video file, this script takes Auto-ML Project ID and Model ID as input parameters.
+Once the model is trained and deployed in Google Cloud, simply pass the corresponding project and model IDs to run this script.

 	If you like to use any of my pre-trained models deployed on GCP, please contact me so I can provide you the credentials to access APIs..

-	Other models will be added soon..

 ## Super-Hero Detector